Top 10 Best Domain Brokers of 2025 (Expert Review)

 • No upfront fees: Unlike some brokers, Name Experts does not charge any upfront fees.
 They work on a commission basis, meaning they only get paid when a deal is successfully closed, making it a risk-free option for sellers and buying domains.

-• Not meant for mass-market transactions: Name Experts focuses on high-end, brandable domains so isn’t the right choice for small or mass-market transactions.
+• Not meant for mass-market transactions: Name Experts focuses on high-end, brandable domains, so it isn’t the right choice for small or mass-market transactions.

 2. Sedo